 Digital Customer Experience Management (CXM) Strategy

-To become an experience-led business and delight your customers, it is vital to build an effective Digital Customer Experience Management strategy.
-It demands an orchestration of customer experiences, involving a top-down, cross-organization approach with the key roles of entire C-suite — CMOs, CROs, CDOs, CIOs, along with other customer-facing teams.
+Becoming an experience-driven business demands an orchestration of customer experiences, involving a top-down, cross-organization approach with the key roles of the entire C-suite — CMOs, CROs, CDOs, CIOs, along with other customer-facing teams.

 A Forrester’s ROI study mentions that a successful CXM strategy leads to 1.7x higher customer retention rates, 1.6x customer lifetime value, and 1.4x revenue growth.